pa11y/pa11y-ci/README.md

 ## Reporters

-### Built-in reporters
+### Bundled reporters

-Pa11y CI has two reporters built-in:
+Pa11y CI includes two reporters as standard:

 * `cli`, a command line interface reporter that outputs pa11y results to the console.
 * `json`, a JSON reporter that outputs JSON-formatted results (to the console or a file).